-3.3 Sexual Abuse
+3.3.
+Sexual Abuse

 It is recognised that there is underreporting of sexual abuse with in the family.
-At each school all staff and volunteers should play a crucial role in identifying / reporting any concerns that they may have through, for example, the observation and play of younger children and understanding the indicators of behaviour in older children which may be underlining of such abuse.
+All Federation staff and volunteers should play a crucial role in identifying / reporting any concerns that they may have been through, for example, the observation and play of younger children and understanding the indicators of behaviour in older children which may be underlining of such abuse.